ceres-solver/ceres-solver/docs/source/modeling.rst

    .. math::  cost(x) = ||A(x - b)||^2

-   where, the matrix A and the vector b are fixed and x is the variable.
+   where, the matrix :math:`A` and the vector :math:`b` are fixed and :math:`x` is the variable.
 In case the user is interested in implementing a cost function of the form

   .. math::  cost(x) = (x - \mu)^T S^{-1} (x - \mu)